-Prior to joining HUB in 2019, Joe spent his entire career as the CEO of Washington Financial Group that was named a 2021 PLANADVISER Top 100 Retirement Plan Advisor, a 2020 NAPA Top DC Advisor Team as well as the 2017 PLANSPONSOR Retirement Plan Adviser Small Team of the Year.
+Prior to joining HUB in 2019, Joe spent his entire career as the CEO of Washington Financial Group, which was named a 2023 PLANADVISER Top Retirement Plan Adviser, a 2022 NAPA Top DC Advisor Team as well as the 2017 PLANSPONSOR Retirement Plan Adviser Small Team of the Year.
 The 2017 PLANSPONSOR Retirement Plan Adviser of the Year winners have demonstrated leadership and a commitment to excellence for their retirement plan sponsor clients and participants.

 Joe is a strong advocate of financial education for himself and his clients.
 He is a Founding Lecturer at The Retirement Advisor University (TRAU) in collaboration with UCLA Anderson School of Management Executive Education, where he educates qualified retirement plan advisors enrolled in the two-year C(k)P™ certification program.